The Ultimate Guide to San Andres Island, Colombia

 A lot of Pousadas have been popping up all over the island.
 This could be a great option for an affordable place to stay while getting a taste of the local culture!
 Pousadas are usually rooms in peoples homes, like small hotels or Bed and Breakfasts.

-Here are some of our recommended places to stay for every budget:
+Here are our personal recommendations for places to stay for every budget:

 Posada Playa Yahphi – Affordable private rooms in the center of San Andres town.
 The owners are very friendly and happy to offer tips and advice for exploring the island!